lucaviada/Reinforcement_Learning-Project5-MLDL/README.md

 # Sim-to-Real transfer of Reinforcement Learning policies in robotics - Project5_MLDL

-This repository contains the implementation of the concepts described in our work: "titolo paper" for the Machine Learning and Deep Learning course project on Reinforcement Learning in the context of robotic systems.
+This repository contains the implementation of the concepts described in our work: "Reinforcement Learning and Sim-to-Real Transfer" for the Machine Learning and Deep Learning course project on Reinforcement Learning in the context of robotic systems.

 # Description
 <img align = "right" src="hopper.png" width="300" height="300">